 - 1/4 cup chopped cilantro

-1 Place a large sauté pan or a wok over your strongest burner on high heat.
+1 Heat oil until shimmering hot: Place a large sauté pan or a wok over your strongest burner on high heat.
 Let the pan heat up for a minute and then add the oil.
-Use a high smoke point oil since you will be cooking the shrimp on very high heat.
 Let the oil heat until it's shimmering.
 If it starts to smoke, remove the pan from the heat for a moment.

 Serve hot or at room temperature.
 Serve alone, over rice, or in a folded heated flour or corn tortilla.